 - To be totally certain, have a flooring/concrete professional come to your concrete to test it.
 They use a very expensive and sophisticated digital tool.

 DIY?
 You can get a less accurate reading yourself with good old-fashioned pH strips.
 Simply clean the concrete and if old, you need to grind off a layer, as shown in this video.
 If you are staining your concrete, this will create an eye-sore later, so in any case, do this in an out of the way area.
 Drip distilled water onto the floor, wait 60 seconds and then test the water just like you did back in Doc Emmitt Brown’s chemistry class: Great Scott!

 If your pH is above 8 for some paints or up to 12 for other paints, you need an alkali-resistant primer.
 Check the specks on the paint you are thinking of using with no primer, which is possible with the right paint.

 For acid-based staining, it’s even more important.
 If you are unsure, contact your stain maker.

-Here is the guide for floor professionals on testing the pH.
+Here is the guide for floor professionals on pH and concrete testing.